zabeer001/wp_itransition/wp-content/plugins/elementor/readme.txt

 **Do I need to know how to code?**

 No!
-Elementor provides you with all the widgets and features that you need to build a professional website without using code.
+Elementor provides you with all the widgets and features that you need to build a proffesional website without using code.

 **Do i need to know how to design?**

-No, you can choose between professionally designed kits and templates that fit toevery industry and have all you need to create your own professional website.
+No, you can choose between professionaly designed kits and templates that fit toevery industry and have all you need to create your own profesional website.

 **Will elementor slow down my website?**